 You can follow the Belleville Watch blog at:

 Also, the Belleville Watch has a Facebook page you can follow for updates:

-Not to worry, I won’t be going anywhere (sorry Mayor and Council).
+Not to worry, I won’t be going anywhere.
 However, my role in growing the Essex Watch Project, offering guidance for other volunteer groups, and being the liaison for law enforcement agencies doesn’t afford me as much time for publishing content for our audience to follow.

 Having a dedicated arm of the project like Belleville Watch allows people to hear other perspectives from residents of their own town, and probably more often.
 While there will always be crossover between Essex Watch and Belleville Watch (that’s the point of collaborating and sharing resources), residents now have another independent source for information on what their elected officials are doing around town.